1939 Auckland Rugby League season: Round 9

+The Auckland Star said that Wilfred Brimble gave the "most brilliant exposition of halfback play that has been seen in Auckland this season".
+S Anderson from New South Wales was the key to Newton's win as he converted all four of their tries and added a penalty.
+Hermes Hadley (Richmond), and Maurice Quirke (Newton) were ordered off and both suspended for one match though the suspension didn't come until midweek after Hadley had played the Monday catch-up game against Marist.

 Catchup match

 On June 5 a match was played between Richmond and Marist.
 The match was from round 2 but was not played as Manukau were playing the Eastern Suburbs side at Carlaw Park that day and so only 3 club matches could be played.
-Hadley (Richmond), and Quirke (Newton) were ordered off and both suspended for one match.

 Round 10

-For Manukau's match against Ponsonby they were missing George Nepia, Jack Hemi, Peter Mahima, and Jack Brodrick, while Ponsonby was missing McManus (who had been injured the previous week in the first minute of the game), whilst Brian Riley went off injured early in the match.
-William Greer who had begun the season with City transferred to Papakura and played his first match with them against Mount Albert.